 I use extra virgin olive oil to saute, pan-fry and roast, in dressing greens and vegetables, marinating meat, fish and poultry and baking delicious desserts.
-I drizzle it over just about everything from an exquisitely-cooked egg for breakfast, to a moist and tender lemon-y olive oil cake for dessert.
+I drizzle it over just about everything from an egg dish for breakfast, to a moist and tender lemon-y olive oil cake for dessert.

 A sacred age-old food, good olive oil is good for you.
-The percentage of linolenic acid in extra virgin olive oil is the same as in mother’s milk (doesn’t get better than that) and is fundamental for it’s absorption in the intestine.
+The percentage of linolenic acid in extra virgin olive oil is the same as in mother’s milk (doesn’t get better than that) and is fundamental for its absorption in the intestine.
 Quality olive oil contains naturally occurring compounds called polyphenols, which act as potent antioxidants, protecting our body from free-radical molecules that promote disease.
-Containing vitamins and anti-inflammatory properties, extra virgin olive oil, with it’s numerous health benefits is a definite boost to the immune system.
+Containing vitamins and anti-inflammatory properties, extra virgin olive oil, with its numerous health benefits is a definite boost to the immune system.

 When my mother was very young, quite small for her age and a finicky eater, my grandfather insisted she drink a glass of orange juice (to which he added a healthy dose of olive oil) every morning until she was a teenager.
 As an adult, she was blessed with good health and a beautiful nearly wrinkle-free olive complexion that appeared younger than her years.